Sellina95/Global-Capital-Flow-Monitor/README.md

 ## Strategic Philosophy

-Capital flows reflect incentives.
+> "Capital flows reflect incentives.
 Incentives reflect structure.
-Structure reflects the architecture of the global system.
+Structure reflects the architecture of the global system."

-Understanding capital flow is not just about markets.
-It is about understanding how the world allocates risk, trust, and belief.
+In a world filled with information overload, the greatest asset is not data, but **Interpretation.** I believe that understanding capital flow is the ultimate way to understand human civilization—how we allocate **risk, trust, and belief.** This monitor is my lifelong commitment to decoding that language.
+It is built to protect sovereignty over one's own decisions in an era of engineered narratives.

 ---

-## Strategy & Capital Flow Research Initiative
-Independent macro research framework focused on structural regime detection, liquidity cycles, and cross-asset capital positioning.
+**Strategy & Capital Flow Research Initiative** *Developed by a Strategist who believes in the power of logic, the depth of macro-history, and the resilience of the human spirit.*